 powerful demon – either by dismissing the spirit of infirmity (demons casting out demons) or by

 controlling the lower spirit so that it is inactivated for a season.
 Such “instant healings” are often

 proclaimed as miracles.
 While in such cases people may claim to be healed, their healing is often at the price of more powerful demonic control in their life, which can take them into yet deeper deception.
-Healing and Discipleship

 Healing, without the discipline of discipleship, leaves people and Churches vulnerable to many

 deceptive influences.
 Healing, and not Jesus, becomes their focus.
 Jesus is not a technique, or a piece of magic, He is a person.
 When Jesus becomes a power source, outside of a personal relationship in which there is submission, love and obedience, you can be sure that the enemy is on the prowl!

 On the other hand, discipleship, without healing, forces leaders in the direction of heavy shepherding to control unhealed people!
 People then lose their capacity to exercise their own freewill.
 Inside they

 become weak and have to be propped up by the rigidity of external rules.
 They then become vulnerable to temptation and it is not unusual for such people to suddenly fall victim to pornography, drugs, an affair or many other things.